Why you’ll love it

 In a national park

-Purchase your national parks pass online or at a Visitor Information Centre and set out to explore four unmissable east coast national parks on the Great Eastern Drive.
+Purchase your national parks pass online or at a Visitor Information Centre and set out to explore four unmissable east coast national parks on the East Coast.

 Maria Island National Park is a short boat trip from Triabunna.
 Here, you can spend a day (or several) encountering native wildlife and exploring diverse landscapes and convict heritage, including the World Heritage-listed Darlington convict probation station.
 Take the short walks (1-2 hours return) to Painted Cliffs and Fossil Cliffs or ascend to the top of Bishop and Clerk (3-5 hours return) or Mount Maria (6-7 hours return).
 Maria is also the location for the four-day Maria Island Walk, one of two east coast walking holidays voted among Australia’s best by Australian Traveller Magazine.